-- Physiatrist.
-Physical medicine and rehabilitation, also known as physiatry, is a medical specialty that involves the process of restoring lost abilities for a person who has been disabled as a result of disease, disorder, or injury.
-Physiatry provides integrated, multidisciplinary care aimed at recovery of the whole person by addressing the patient's physical, psychological, medical, vocational, and social needs.
-The doctor who specializes in physical medicine and rehabilitation is called a physiatrist.
+Physical Medicine and Rehabilitation (PM&R), also known as physiatry, is a medical specialty that involves the process of restoring lost abilities for a person who has been disabled as a result of disease, disorder, or injury.
+Physiatry provides integrated, multidisciplinary care aimed at recovery for the whole person - by addressing the patient's physical, psychological, medical, vocational, and social needs.
+The physician who specializes in physical medicine and rehabilitation is called a physiatrist.

-- Nurses/nurse practitioners.
-Nurse practitioners who specialize in the care of orthopaedic conditions may assist your doctor in providing care.
+Nurses specialized in the care of orthopaedic conditions may assist your physician in providing care.
 In addition, these nurses will help you to understand your treatment plan and can answer many of your questions.

-Depending on the specific condition involved, other doctors and health care professionals may be involved in treating orthopaedic conditions.
+Depending on the specific condition involved, other physicians and healthcare professionals may be involved in treating orthopaedic conditions.
 For example, a neurologist or neurosurgeon may assist in treating problems involving the spine because of involvement of the spinal cord.
-Occupational therapists may be involved in treating conditions that require rehabilitation.
+Occupational therapists may be involved in treating conditions which require rehabilitation.
 Occupational therapists often work in conjunction with physical therapists.

 Click here to view the